levidps/email_sigs/readme.md

 **Angular.js Email Signature App**

 A basic practice with Angular.js for creating a web based email signature application.
 Currently far from Alpha development.
+This version is currently 100% unstable and non-functioning.